 Interpreting Food Labels: The Whole Grain Conundrum

-If there’s one aspect of food labels that confuses people it’s whole grains.
+If there’s one aspect of food labels that confuse people it’s whole grains.
 You see, manufacturers can say on the package “made with whole grains” if a product contains only a small amount.
 A product can be “made with whole grain” and still be mostly refined flour.

 Multi-grain is another one to watch out for when interpreting food labels.
 It describes a mix of grains – whole and refined.
 What you want to look for is the word whole – whole wheat or whole grain and see it first on the ingredient list.
 Look for a high fiber count too.